12. Data frames#

 reset[4] this attribute to the most commonly desired case

-of consecutive natural numbers, for example:
+of consecutive natural numbers.
+For example:

 (x <- iris[c(1, 51, 101), ]) # comes with some sad row names